Traffic Regulation Orders

 Objections

 Objections to the proposals and comments of support must be made in writing.
-You can use the address or email address on the notice during the advertising period.
+You can use the address or email address on the notice during the period of the advert.

 We’ll write to anyone who objects to give them the full details of the proposals.
 This also gives them the option to withdraw their objections.